FarahOshaibi/SWEN6301_Assigment3/README.md

 Shape_Interface is the Interface.
-Classes (Rectangle & Triangle) are implements From the Interface (Shape_Interface) Main class use to call method in other class this define data coupling
+Classes (Rectangle & Triangle) are implements From the Interface (Shape_Interface) in sub class make @override for all abstarct method in basic class.
+Main class use to call method in other class this define data coupling